 The Khmer New Year (coincides with Songkran in Thailand; always April 13-15 or so) may not be the best time to visit Angkor Wat.
 Instead, enjoy the unique festivities.

 More backpackers traveling along the Banana Pancake Trail in Southeast Asia tend to visit during the summer months while taking a break from school.
 You may not notice; Siem Reap is often in perpetual party mode.

 Visiting during Cambodia's monsoon season presents several new challenges.
-Aside from the distinct disadvantage of having to explore the many outdoor temples in drenching rain, roads can become rutted, muddy, and impassable during heavy downpours.
+Aside from the distinct disadvantage of having to explore the many outdoor temples in the drenching rain, roads can become rutted, muddy, and impassable during heavy downpours.

 Remote temple sites may become difficult, if not impossible, to reach.
 Low areas turn into muddy pits, eliminating options such as biking leisurely around the area.
 Despite best efforts, getting photos of the memorable temples will be more difficult during torrential rains.